-A common claim is that black tea caffeine content is much higher than that of green or white tea.
-Many people will always make a choice to drink green tea believing that the caffeine content is much lower.
-There are also people who say that green tea has zero caffeine.
+A common claim is that Black tea caffeine content is much higher than that of Green or White tea.
+Many people choose to drink Green tea, believing that its caffeine content is much lower.
+There are also people who say that Green tea has zero caffeine.
+Neither of them is right:)

 1. All tea derived from Camellia Sinensis naturally has caffeine, unless it was decaffeinated